angepl/Language-Processor/README.md

 - Logical operator ```&&```, applicable on boolean expressions, giving a boolean as a result
 - Increasing operator ```++```, applicable on integer expressions, giving an integer as a result
 - Asignation operator ```=```
 - Variables names, which can start with a letter or underscore.
 If a variable that has not been declared is used, it is considered global and of integer type.
-JavaScript is case-sensitive
+EJavaScript is case-sensitive
 - Variable declaration with the expression ```let variable_name type;```
 - Data types ```int``` and ```string```.
 Integer variables occupy 16 bits in the memory, while strings occupy 1024 bits
 - Print command with the expression ```print expression ;```